Laboratory Techniques in Biology II

 Practical course in laboratory, with fundamental experiments allowing the direct use of molecular and cyto-molecular biology techniques; analysis of results.

-In order to have access to evaluation, the student must attend 11 of the total practical classes and 11 of the theoretical-practical classes.
+In order to have access to evaluation, the student must attend 2/3 of the TP sessions and all practical classes.

-- The average of the three partial tests must be equal or higher than 9,5
+The arithmetic mean of the two partial tests should be equal to or greater than 9.5 values.

 Introduction to the Molecular Biology Laboratory.
 Overview of risks and safety procedures.